bryanherger/vertica-orchestration/terraform-azure/README.md

-# Terraform example for Google Compute Engine (GCE)
+# Terraform example for Azure

 What it does: create a Vertica cluster with a Management Console node plus 1-3 Vertica cluster nodes.
 A number of parameters are configurable through variables.tf